Samoan Civil War

 The turbulent decades of the late 19th century saw several conflicts between rival Samoan factions in the Samoan Islands of the South Pacific.
-The political struggle lasted roughly between 1886 and 1894, primarily between Samoans contesting whether Malietoa Laupepa, Mata'afa Iosefo or a member of the Tupua Tamasese dynasty would be King of Samoa.
+The political struggle lasted roughly between 1886 and 1894, primarily between Samoans contesting whether Malietoa Laupepa, Mataʻafa Iosefo or a member of the Tupua Tamasese dynasty would be King of Samoa.
 While largely a political struggle, there were also armed skirmishes between the factions.
 The military of the German Empire intervened on several occasions.
 A naval standoff between the United States, Germany, and the United Kingdom ensued.

 Malietoa Laupepa ascended to the kingship in 1881.
 However, relations between him and the German Empire collapsed in 1885-1886, and the Germans arranged his exile from the Samoan Islands in 1887.
-In Laupepa's absence, the Germans supported Tamasese's claim to leadership while Mata'afa formed a rival government weakly supported by the United States.
+In Laupepa's absence, the Germans supported Tamasese's claim to leadership while Mataʻafa formed a rival government weakly supported by the United States.
 After the 1889 Apia cyclone destroyed six of the German and American ships stationed at Samoa, the three Western countries decided that the counterproductive fighting should cease, and that Laupepa would be restored to the kingship.
 The struggle resumed in 1893-1894.
-Laupepa maintained his position against the challengers of Mata'afa and the new Tamasese heir.
-Mata'afa was exiled and Tamasese's rebellion was quashed, restoring peace, albeit temporarily.
+Laupepa maintained his position against the challengers of Mataʻafa and the new Tamasese heir.
+Mataʻafa was exiled and Tamasese's rebellion was quashed, restoring peace, albeit temporarily.

 Background

 Hawaiian envoys and Malietoa Laupepa on board of the Kaimiloa in 1887.

-The structure of Samoan leadership in the late 19th century was one where the role of Tafa'ifa (interpreted as equivalent to "King of Samoa" by Europeans of the era) was contested.
-In general, a Tafa'ifa was expected to control the four or five most important paramount chieftainships.
+The structure of Samoan leadership in the late 19th century was one where the role of Tafaʻifa (interpreted as equivalent to "King of Samoa" by Europeans of the era) was contested.
+In general, a Tafaʻifa was expected to control the four or five most important paramount chieftainships.
 However, this role was weaker than European monarchies of the era: those who granted the chieftainships could revoke it at any time.
 This would be a source of tension and misunderstandings between the Western powers interested in Samoa and the Samoan leadership, as the Westerners assumed that the King held more power than they actually did.

 In 1880, King Malietoa Talavou Tonumaipeʻa died.
 His successor was his nephew Malietoa Laupepa; some skirmishes seem to have occurred from 1880-1881 as Laupepa attempted to secure his power.
-In March 1881, Laupepa was recognized as Tafa'ifa by the Western powers most commercially invested in Samoa: the German Empire, the United States, and the British Empire.
+In March 1881, Laupepa was recognized as Tafaʻifa by the Western powers most commercially invested in Samoa: the German Empire, the United States, and the British Empire.
 But Laupepa's control was still incomplete: he held only two of the most important chieftain titles, not all four.
-Tupua Tamasese Titimaea was recognized as Tui-Aʻana, and Mata'afa Iosefo was Tui-Atua.
+Tupua Tamasese Titimaea was recognized as Tui-Aʻana, and Mataʻafa Iosefo was Tui-Atua.
 Hostilities might have commenced in 1881, but an American warship, the USS Lackawanna, either imposed or negotiated a peace treaty, with the approval of the Western consuls.
 Under it Laupepa continued as king, and Tamasese as vice-king.
 This peace lasted four years.